NicholasMarshall1/SOC-Analyst-Portfolio/01-Live-SOC-Monitoring/triage-log.md

 * A suspisious email with a CV attachment was delivered to [stewart@letsdefend.io](mailto:stewart@letsdefend.io) and was allowed by the email security system.
 * The L1 note stated that the suspicious file creation had occured in Temp and Startup locations after the user executed the email attachment.
 * WinRar.exe was used to extract the archive associated with the suspicious attachment.
-* The alert indicated that archive extraction placed files in the Startup and Temp directories, which is consistent with the exploitation of CVE-2025-8088.
 * The msedge.dll was created in C:\Users\LetsDefend\AppData\Local\Temp.
 * The action was Allowed, which indicates that the suspiscious activity was not blocked.
 * The malicious msedge.dll artifact was located on the endpoint during the eradication phase.

+**Analysis:**

+* The alert indicated that archive extraction placed files in the Startup and Temp directories, which is consistent with the exploitation of CVE-2025-8088.
 * Successful Phishing Attack - Phishing email from an external sender.

 **Classification:** True Positive - Malicious